-It is a collaborative, open project headed by Laura Valls (Lawy), Silvia Valle, Ale Castellano and Nora Haddad.
+It's about a collaborative project, opened and led by Laura Valls (Lawy), Silvia Valle, Ale Castellano and Nora Haddad.

 Sorora Music Collective (Paraguay)

 There are nine girls involved with different roles from which they all contribute different ideas and concepts, but always keeping the objective clear: to install and make visible the low representation of women in the musical ecosystem.
-By opening spaces for debate and trust between the different workers, they seek to build and strengthen the collective.
-They are clear that only in this way, united and represented, will they reach political decision-makers and the legislative sector.
-They have created Fiesta Sorora, a festival in order to offer an alternative space for female projects that do not appear on the posters of the most important festivals in the country.
+Opening spaces for debate and trust between the different workers, they seek to build and make the collective stronger.
+They are clear that only in this way, united and represented, will they reach the political decision makers and the legislative sector.
+They have created sorora party, a festival with the aim of offering an alternative space to female projects that do not appear on the posters of the most important festivals in the country.

 More Music (Uruguay)

-This group began to take shape in 2017 and in March 2019 it accessed a Fund of the Municipality of Montevideo, through which it was finally able to create its website and since then it has not stopped working.
-The objective of the platform is that it can be used as a tool to disseminate the work of women and musical dissidents throughout the country, and can be consulted by those who produce shows to easily access the Uruguayan sounds according to musical genre, department, format, etc. .
+This group began to take shape in 2017 and in March 2019 it accessed a Fund from the Municipality of Montevideo, through which it was finally able to create your website and since then he has not stopped working.
+The objective of the platform is that it can be used as a tool to spread the work of women and musical dissidents throughout the country, and can be consulted by those who produce shows to easily access Uruguayan sonorities according to musical genre, department, format, etc.

 EIMIM.
 Ibero-American Meeting of Women in the Music Industry (Ibero-America)

 Try to delve into the most pressing issues through a powerful professional training program that affects the new generations.
-At the cultural management level, by building a space for professional and business exchange, EIMIM intends to position itself as the most relevant platform in the sector, hand in hand with the revaluation of the role of women in the music industry in Latin America and having as nuclei the Mexico City and Madrid.
+At the level of cultural management, building a space for professional and business exchange, EIMIM It aims to position itself as the most relevant platform in the sector, hand in hand with the revaluation of the role of women in the music industry in Latin America and with Mexico City and Madrid as hubs.

 Transsectional and intergenerational space for meeting, interaction and projection of creative women, artists, producers, businesswomen, managers and academics.
 It seeks to reflect, promote and articulate ideas and actions around the presence and work of women in the music industry in Latin America.
 With a congress format, it had its first edition from May 23 to June 14, 2019 in Mexico City, with spaces for conferences, master classes, talks and debates.
 It arises because “the need to implement gender perspectives has become urgent: from the most intimate spheres of daily life to business spaces, the sociocultural differences that concern gender (women, the LGBTTIQ + community and non-binary identities) legitimize inequality.
 On the other hand, cultural diversity is not significant in business logic despite the insistence of international agencies on its importance as a development factor ”, they explain.